mujiezhang/SOS-independent-prophages/README.md

 # SOS-independent-prophages
-This is the script repository for the following manuscript:
+This is the script repository for the following paper:

-Yali Hao#, Mujie Zhang#, Xinjuan Lei, Chengrui Zhu, Taoliang Zhang, Yanping Zheng, Xiang Xiao, Huahua Jian*, SOS-independent prophages prevail in the bacterial genomes. xxx (2025)
+Hao, Yali, Mujie Zhang, Xinjuan Lei, Chengrui Zhu, Taoliang Zhang, Yanping Zheng, Xiang Xiao, and Huahua Jian.
+2025.
+“PSOSP Uncovers Pervasive SOS‐Independent Prophages With Distinct Genomic and Host Traits in the Bacterial Genomes.” iMeta e70073. https://doi.org/10.1002/imt2.70073

 # Documents